enkidevs/curriculum/zapier/introduction/first-zap/zapier-template-examples.md

 ---
 ## Content

-The first step consists of deciding what applications you need to use.
+Intuitively, for any zap, you'll need to figure out which apps will be connected.
 Let's say that your stack includes **Mailchimp**, **Trello** and **Typeform**.

-The best way to start is by going to the [Explore page](https://zapier.com/apps/integrations/), typing in the names and selecting them.
+Start by going to the [Explore page](https://zapier.com/apps/integrations/), typing in the names and selecting them.
 This will give you a good starting point.
 If no results show up, don't worry.
 You can always create your own zaps from scratch.

 For this insight, let's go ahead and select our entire stack: